NixImagery/Niximagery/_cameras/hasselblad-v.md

 Sonnar C|250mm|f/5.6|f/45|Portrait|B50|Compur Synchro
 Tele-Tessar C|350mm|f/5.6|f/45|Tele|B50|Compur Synchro

 **C/CT\*** lenses are earlier, often found in chrome.
-The have self-timers and an automatic depth of field indicator (two red marks).
+They have self-timers and an automatic depth of field indicator (two red marks).
 C lenses can be used on any V system camera that has interchangeable lenses (i.e. all except the SWC).
 The **T** indicates multicoating. *Note that the 80mm kit C lens sold with the 501C camera is in fact a modified CF lens.* Most C/CT* lenses take B50 bayonet filters.

 **CF** lenses are less "pointy" in appearance and have B60 bayonet filters (because the end of the barrel is wider than the C/CT* lenses).
 The barrel includes hyperfocal distance scales.
 The **F** indicates that the lens is compatible with focal plane shutter bodies.
 Prontor CF shutters are more reliable than Compur Synchro.